Research

 Working Papers

-A Welfare Analysis of Universal Childcare: Lessons From a Canadian Reform [WP] [Policy Impacts library]
+A Welfare Analysis of Universal Childcare: Lessons From a Canadian Reform [WP] [Last version] (submitted)

-with Sébastien Montpetit (Toulouse School of Economics) and Pierre-Loup Beauregard (University of British Columbia)
+with Sébastien Montpetit (University of Warwick) and Pierre-Loup Beauregard (University of British Columbia)

 Awarded the Best Paper Prize 2024 (runner-up) of the Canadian Labour Economics Forum